 Then I decided that I didn’t need just one but two MacBooks, so I bought a new MacBook Pro.
 I then bought an iPad about a year later (because apparently my Air was too big and my phone was too small?) then an Apple TV a few years later.

 Fast forward 8 years and I’m down to a single Apple product: my MacBook Pro.
 Which is technically my employer’s laptop.
-From 5 Apple products, to a single one.
-I’m not anti-Apple, but I’m definitely not an Apple loyalist anymore and here’s why.
+From 5 Apple products to a single one.
+I’m not anti-Apple, but I’m definitely not an Apple loyalist anymore, and here’s why.

 Goodbye Apple TV, Hello Roku

 The problem was, my Apple TV was too old that I couldn’t actually get the Disney+ app on it.
 There was absolutely nothing else wrong with my Apple TV, Apple simply stopped supporting my apparently old Apple TV.
-So now I use my Roku which came free with my SlingTV trial a couple years ago.
+So now I use my Roku which came free with my SlingTV trial a couple of years ago.

 (Side note: My Apple TV model also didn’t allow YouTube TV, which was also annoying.)

 In 2017, Apple released iOS 11 which came with various improvements including better design, higher quality photos, screen recording, and iCloud Keychain.
 Unfortunately, my iPad 4th Generation missed the cut and is not supported by this operating system.

 I wasn’t too concerned about this since I rarely used the iPad anyway, but not being supported by the latest iOS definitely motivated me to give it away.